jtviegas/bucket-wrapper/README.md

 BUCKET WRAPPER
 =========

-...it's exactly that, a wrapper library for a bucket-like store
+wrapper library for a bucket-like store, current implementation using aws s3

 ## Installation